wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/3-exercise-create-custom-teams-personal-tab.md

 }
 ```

-Finally, locate the string `TODO: add new list item form here` in the `render()` method and replace it with the following code.
+Finally, locate the string `TODO: add new list item form here` in the `render()` method, and replace it with the following code.
 This code displays a form that the user can use to add items to the list.

 ```tsx
 <Flex gap="gap.medium">